efdourado/c/README.md

 # C Stash

-A collection of C files designed to demonstrate different problem-solving approaches in pure C. It serves as a practical reference for studying data handling, concurrency, and system programming, while also exploring interactive applications
+This a collection of C files designed to demonstrate different problem-solving approaches in pure C. It serves as a practical reference for studying data handling, concurrency, and system programming, while also exploring interactive applications

 ## Index